PhilFM/Robust-M-Estimation/packaging_tutorial/README.md

 - `scale` An optional array of scale values, indicating that one or more data items are known to have reduced accuracy, i.e. a wider influence function.
 The scale indicates the stretching to apply to the influence function for that data item.
--  `numeric_derivs_influence` Whether to calculate derivatives of the influence function numerically from a provided `rho()` function or directly using a provided `rhop()` function.
+-  `numeric_derivs_influence: bool` Whether to calculate derivatives of the influence function numerically from a provided `rho()` function or directly using a provided `rhop()` function.
--  `max_niterations` Maximum number of IRLS iterations to apply before aborting.
+-  `max_niterations: int` Maximum number of IRLS iterations to apply before aborting.
--  `diff_thres` Terminate when successful update changes the model model parameters by less than this value.
+-  `diff_thres: float` Terminate when successful update changes the model model parameters by less than this value.
--  `print_warnings` Whether to print debugging information.
+-  `print_warnings: bool` Whether to print debugging information.
 -  `model_start` Optional starting value for model model parameters
 -  `model_ref_start` Optional starting reference parameters for model, e.g. if optimising rotation
--  `debug` Whether to return extra debugging data on exit:
+-  `debug: bool` Whether to return extra debugging data on exit:
    - The number of iterations actually applied
    - The norm of the model parameters change at each iteration, as a list of difference values
    - A list of the model parameters at each iteration